 - Streaming Platform: Netflix

-It features hidden laboratories, revengeful cops, rivalry amongst siblings, and the evil mastermind who is not ready to die.
-There is a fair share of explosions and survival horror which keep the anime alive and happening.
+It features hidden laboratories, revengeful cops, rivalry among siblings, and an evil mastermind who is not ready to die.
+There is a fair share of explosions and survival horror that keep the anime alive and happening.

 - Director: Takayuki Hirao